goinvo/ma-services/README.md

 ## Installation
 To edit the ma-services repo locally, you need to install node.js:
-To edit the ma-services repo locally, you need to install node.js:
 ```bash
 $ npm install -g npm
 ```